4 Tips for Hiring Seasonal Workers

 While you might be a successful last-minute holiday shopper, applying that same approach to recruiting isn’t advisable.
-With the national unemployment rate sitting at only 4.1 percent, HR professionals know full well that today’s talent pool is shallow.
-If you’re in a highly competitive sector like retail, that’s doubly true—last year, a quarter of all holiday staff started their jobs as early as October.
+With the national unemployment rate sitting at only 3.7 percent, HR professionals know full well that today’s talent pool is shallow.
+If you’re in a highly competitive sector like retail, that’s doubly true—some businesses' holiday staff start their jobs as early as October.

 Give yourself at least 3 months to search for candidates, especially if the role requires specialized knowledge or on-the-job training.
 Time to fill can vary significantly across all industries and job types, with the national average being 26 days.
-Take into account the type of work performed; while clerk openings usually only take a month to fill, certain technology roles can take up to 150 days.
+Take into account the type of work performed; junior roles might only take a month to fill, while the search for more senior talent can take a few months.

 If your recruiting team is tight on resources, it could potentially shave off weeks from its average time to fill by implementing an applicant tracking system (ATS).
 These solutions make it easy to review incoming resumes, schedule interviews, and equip interviewers with the information they need to evaluate candidates.
 You can learn about some of our favorites here.

 The Affordable Care Act (ACA) requires employers with more than 50 full-time employees to offer benefits.
 HR teams at cash-strapped, smaller organizations often worry that hiring seasonal staff would push them above that threshold.
 Thankfully for employers, the IRS is fairly accommodating here: seasonal staff working less than 120 days do not count toward your headcount as it pertains to the ACA.